CarlosKipkoech/newscout4/README.md

 ### Usage
-Keeps the most recent new feed on show all round the globe
+Keeps the most recent new feed on show all round the globe.
 ### BDD
 code written
 Tests carried out to ensure the tests pass